balajeetm/balajeetm.github.io/_posts/2017-02-26-tnut-reverse-linked-list-pocket.markdown

 /* root refers to the root of the singly linked list and 'n' the group size of the sub linked list */

-/* variable used to traverse every node */
-SNode node = root;
+/* variable used to traverse every node, we start with the root.*/ SNode node = root;

-/* variable used to keep track of the node position to identify pockets */ Integer nodeCount = 0;
+/* variable used to keep track of the node position to identify pockets or sublists */
+Integer nodeCount = 0;

 /* variables used to performing swapping within a pocket of nodes */ Integer pocket = null;
 Integer count = 0;

-while (null != node) {
+/* Until we reach the end of list */ while (null != node) {
+	// pick a pocket of nodes
 	if (nodeCount % n == 0) {
 		pocket = n;
 	}